BLOG

 2) Leverage Browser Caching

 Browser caching is extremely important, especially for serving repeat visitors well.
-The way this works is that you have users save some of the content from your pages for later use.
+This works by having users save some content from your pages for later use.

-When they navigate to a different page or come back to your website after a few days, they don’t have to download every byte all over again.
-Their page loads faster, your network is using less bandwidth.
+When they navigate to a different page or return to your website after a few days, they don’t have to download every byte again.
+Their page loads faster, and your network uses less bandwidth.

-Logos, headers, footers and backgrounds are elements you can cache and the way to go about it is easy.
+Logos, headers, footers, and backgrounds are elements you can cache, and the process is easy.
 Just set expiry dates for certain types of files in your HTTPS.

-Alternatively, you can use a WordPress plugin to do this for you.
-WPSuperCache is made by Automattic – the guys behind WordPress – so you can give it a try.
+Alternatively, you can use a WordPress plugin to do this.
+WPSuperCache is made by Automattic, the organization behind WordPress so that you can try it.

 3) Check Your Plugins